iomesh/docs/docs/zbs-csi-driver/deployment.md

       pullPolicy: IfNotPresent
 ```

-> **_Note:_ If you use openshift config, The installation process will automatically create a Security Context Constraints named scc-zbs-csi-driver, which is used to allow all zbs-csi related containers to become Privileged Containers to provide storage-related functions**
+> Note: If you use OpenShift, the installation process will automatically create a Security Context Constraints named `scc-zbs-csi-driver`, which allows all ZBS CSI related containers to become Privileged Containers to provide storage functions

 <!-- Openshift v3.11 -->